EtherSystem/OxygenLevels/README.md

-OxygenLevels is a mod for The Long Dark that introduces an oxygen deprivation system based on the player's altitude.
+OxygenLevels is a mod for The Long Dark that introduces a system to simulate oxygen deprivation based on the player's altitude.

-The higher your altitude, the greater the penalties applied to the player will be.
+The higher the altitude, the greater the penalties applied to the player.

-This mod tweaking stamina regeneration rate, stamina and fatigue consumtion when sprinting depend of the player's altitude.
+This mod adjusts the stamina regeneration rate, stamina and fatigue consumption during sprints, according to the player's altitude.